Harold Cazneaux: Biography

-He was a founder of The Sydney Camera Circle, whose pictorialist "manifesto" was drawn up and signed on 28 November 1916 by a group of six photographers: Cecil Bostock, James Stening, William Stewart White, Malcolm McKinnon and James Paton, later joined by Henri Mallard.
+Cazneaux was a founder of The Sydney Camera Circle, whose pictorialist "manifesto" was drawn up and signed on 28 November 1916 by a group of six photographers: Cecil Bostock, James Stening, William Stewart White, Malcolm McKinnon and James Paton, later joined by Henri Mallard.
 This group pledged "to work and to advance pictorial photography and to show our own Australia in terms of sunlight rather than those of greyness and dismal shadows".

-Cazneaux' portrait of architect, artist and author, William Hardy Wilson, at home.

-He left Freeman & Co. in 1917 or 1918, to work freelance, with greater creative freedom.
+He left Freeman & Co. in 1917 or 1918.

-In 1921 he was elected a member of the London Salon and in 1937 he was the first Australian to be conferred with Honorary Fellowship by the Royal Photographic Society.
+In 1921, Cazneaux was elected a member of the London Salon and in 1937 he was the first Australian to be conferred with Honorary Fellowship by the Royal Photographic Society.
 Beyond his photographic oeuvre, Cazneaux was also a prolific writer.
 As a correspondent for Photograms of the Year (UK) for more than twenty years, he was the international voice of Australian photography.
 He was official photographer for Sydney Ure Smith's lifestyle magazine The Home from 1920 to 1941, and was commissioned to produce images for a number of Ure Smith's publications, including Sydney Surfing (1929), The Bridge Book (1930), The Sydney Book (1931) and The Australian Native Bear Book (1932).
 He also contributed to Ure Smith's prestige magazines Art in Australia and Australia: National Journal.
 His work encompassed the whole range of realist photography: portraiture, street scenes and landscape, notably in later years the Flinders Ranges.
 He was fascinated by old and new Sydney, particularly the Sydney Harbour Bridge and beach culture.
 He was a master of bromoil techniques, blurring out distracting features.
 His daughters acted as assistants and often appeared in his images.